PFunnell/mindmesh/README.md

 ## Customization and Contribution

 Feel free to modify the code to suit your needs.
 You can adjust the clustering settings, add additional features, or contribute to the codebase by submitting a pull request.

+### Summary of Model Options:
+### For Speed and Simplicity:
+paraphrase-MiniLM-L6-v2 is the best choice.
+It’s lightweight, fast, and performs well for simpler semantic tasks but at the cost of some depth and accuracy.
+Best for slower hardware without GPU CUDA acceleration.

+### For Balanced Performance:
+all-mpnet-base-v2 is a good middle ground, offering improved accuracy and semantic understanding at a manageable computational cost.
+It’s suitable for a wider range of use cases and strikes a balance between speed and depth.

+### For Deeper Semantic Understanding:
+gtr-t5-xl provides the deepest and most nuanced embeddings but comes with high computational costs and slower processing.
+This model is best for more complex linking tasks where abstract relationships need to be captured.

 ### Contributing